Develop skills in campaign statistics, data analysis, consumer insights, and more.

 Overview

-The program emphasises practical application, with students developing skills to transform data into actionable insights for brand promotion and sales campaigns.
-Topics covered include social media analytics, marketing foundations, customer analytics, programming principles, big data management, and data visualisation.
+Develop skills to transform data into actionable insights for brand promotion and sales campaigns.
+Topics include social media analytics, marketing foundations, customer analytics, programming principles, big data management, and data visualisation.

 UNSW Online - Master of Analytics (Marketing)

-The Master of Analytics (Marketing) from UNSW is a program for marketers who want to excel at analysis.
-Campaign effectiveness can be elevated by the skilled handling of data such as performance stats, customer information and social media data.
+The Master of Analytics (Marketing) from UNSW Online is for marketers who want to excel at analysis.
+Campaign effectiveness can be elevated by the skilled handling of data such as performance stats, customer information, and social media data.
 This 12-subject course gives you the tools to be an in-demand, high-value analyst and strategist.
-The program is ideal for full-time workers, with subjects delivered one at a time in 7-week teaching blocks.
-Topics include marketing analytics foundations, programming principles, customer analytics, social media analytics, and big data.
+The program is ideal for full-time workers, with subjects delivered one at a time in 7-week study blocks.
+Topics include marketing analytics foundations, customer analytics, social media analytics, and big data.

 Why This Degree Is Worth It